ropensci/taxize/cran-comments.md

-R CMD CHECK passed on my local OS X install with R 3.2.1 and R development version, Ubuntu running on Travis-CI, and Win builder.
+R CMD CHECK passed on my local OS X install with R 3.2.2 and R development version, Ubuntu running on Travis-CI, and Win builder.

-This submission fixes a number of broken functions due to the recent update in httr on CRAN to v1.0.
-In addition, this package now imports non-base functions explicitly as needed in accordance with R-devel changes.
-Last, this submission has a number of bug fixes that improve package functionality.
+This submission includes some defunct functions for online data services that are no longer online; and minor improvements, and bug fixes.

 Thanks!
 Scott Chamberlain